 - 1 Tbsp rose hips

-- Boil 3½ cups of water and add the herbs to either a french press, or jar to strain later. (if you dry your own red clover, add a handful of blossoms)
+- Boil 4 cups of water and add the herbs to either a french press or mason jar (you'll have to strain it later.

 - Pour the boiling water over the herbs and let sit for 3-4 hours, straining into a jar when finished infusing.

-- Stir in a small amount of honey if needed and a bit of juice from a lemon.
+- Stir in a small amount of honey or stevia if needed for sweetness and a bit of juice from a lemon.
 Refrigerate and drink throughout the day.

 red rooibos tea – contains high levels of antioxidants and minerals, boosts the immune system, helps with nervous tension, and soothes digestive problems.